 You might be spared of the burden of paying big bucks at the moment, but you'll end up paying more than you had originally borrowed.
 Also, if you get into the habit of procrastinating your payments every month, you will inevitably fall into a credit card debt.
 Paying off your debt on time comes off as a good money-management habit.
 Developing this habit must be your primary responsibility when you start using credit cards.

-When you suddenly get access to a lot of potential money, you might get tempted to be frugal and spend more than you can afford.
+When you suddenly get access to a lot of potential money, you might get tempted to be spendthrift and spend more than you can afford.
 It will undoubtedly land you in debt.

 You must learn to control your expenses.
 You must set a budget for yourself.
 Add your total monthly income.
 Add your regular monthly expenses like rent, food, supplies, fuel, insurance, etc. Make a record of savings plan as well as miscellaneous expenses.
 Maintain these records in a journal or a mobile app (like Monefy) or an excel sheet.
 Set up a goal for yourself.
 Follow this goal and track your finances consistently.